yagarea/lyricall/about/en.md

 standard web browser including terminal ones.
 For browsing Lyricall we highly recommend [w3m](http://w3m.sourceforge.net/) CLI browser.
-- **No paid content and advertisements** - By declining any form of advertisement or paid content we can provide maximal objectivity, external influence and stay independent.
+- **No paid content and advertisements** - By declining any form of advertisement or paid content we can provide maximal objectivity without external influence and stay independent.
 - **Full markdown and $$\LaTeX$$ support** - Lyricall has complete LaTeX support including macros.
 You can freely combine it with markdown and Lyricall provide best